john-cd/rust_howto/src/standard_library/derive.md

 {{#playground ../../deps/tests/derive.rs editable}}

-You can use the {{i:`cargo-expand`}} utility to see the exact code that is generated for your specific type.
+You can use the `{{i:cargo-expand}}` utility to see the exact code that is generated for your specific type.

 ## Derive More